-An accessible website is one that accommodates a full range of people, removing any barriers so that a website can be used by anyone, regardless of disability.
+An accessible website is one that accommodates a full range of people, removing barriers so that a website can be used by anyone, regardless of disability.

-Canterbury DHB aims to achieve and maintain very good website accessibility, delivering as many WAI Level AA and AAA guidelines as achievable.
+This website aims to achieve and maintain very good website accessibility, delivering as many WAI Level AA and AAA guidelines as achievable.

 In February 2019 this website passed a WCAG 2 AA and WCAG 2 AAA check using the website accessibility testing tool www.achecker.ca.
 Although compliance with WCAG guidelines is not the only indicator of website accessibility, it does confirm that this website has a good basic level of accessibility and has been built in a professional and considerate way.

-Page last updated: 6 January 2020
+Page last updated: 17 August 2020

 Is this page useful?